 All live parts operating at over 50 volts must be guarded against accidental contact by persons or objects.
 See Section 110.31 for operation at over 600 volts.
-The primary methods of accomplishing this are as follows:
+This is most often accomplished by:

 Locating the equipment in a room that is accessible only to qualified persons.